In the guide

 - materials used as solvents or carriers for perfumes and aromatic compositions

-Perfume and aromatic compositions and their raw materials must be referred to as 'perfume' (see note below) or 'aroma' unless a more specific indication of their presence is required in annex III of the Regulation.
+Perfume and aromatic compositions and their raw materials must be referred to as 'perfume' (see note below) or 'aroma' unless a more specific indication of their presence is required in Annex III to the Regulation.

 Ingredients in concentrations of less than 1% may be listed in any order after those of 1% or more.